-The Notes are being issued pursuant to Section 67.12(12), Wisconsin Statutes, for the public purpose of financing lift station and engineering costs related to road and utility projects in Tax Incremental District No. 1; project costs for installation of water system, including ditching, storm water, sanitary sewer, and road improvements; and professional and financing fees.
+The Notes are being issued pursuant to Section 67.12(12), Wisconsin Statutes, for public purposes, reimbursing expenses in Tax Incremental District No. 1 and Tax Incremental District No. 2.
 The Notes are general obligations of the Village, and all the taxable property in the Village is subject to the levy of a tax to pay the principal of and interest on the Notes as they become due which tax may, under current law, be levied without limitation as to rate or amount.